volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 title: Algorithms | Heap Sort in JavaScript
 tag:
   - JavaScript
-metaDescription: // META
+metaDescription: Learn Heap Sort in JavaScript - simple, in-place, unstable, comparison sorting algorithm, its advantages and disadvantages and why it is a good and widely-used choice.
-teaser: // TEASER
+teaser: The topic of today is Heap Sort - a sorting algorithm that is widely used because of its simplicity and efficiency.
+It uses heap data structure to find the largest element in each step...
 date: 2020-09-23T19:58:05.574Z
 ---
-The topic of today is **Heap Sort** - sorting algorithm that is widely used due to its simplicity and efficiency.
+The topic of today is **Heap Sort** - a sorting algorithm that is widely used because of its simplicity and efficiency.

 It uses heap data structure to find the largest element in each step.